Evolution of coexisting long and short period stellar activity cycles: Analysis of cycle periods

 The BV plot for our sample of F and G~dwarfs is shown in \Fig{pGBV}.
-It shows more scatter than the plot for the K~dwarfs in \Fig{pKBV}.
+It has more scatter than the plot for the K~dwarfs in \Fig{pKBV}.
 However, systematic departures in the BST plot tend to correspond to similar departures in the BV plot.
-An example is HD~78366, where both the $g$ and $G$ symbols in the BST diagram of \Fig{pG} are close to the line for active stars.
+An example is HD~78366, where both the $g$ and $G$ symbols in the BST diagram of \Fig{pG} are also close to the line for active stars.
 This is similar for HD~114710, where the $j$ and $J$ symbols are close to the line for active stars.
-These stars fall along the Ab branch identified by BV.
-However, the significance of this branch remains uncertain.
-The fit to this branch shown in \Fig{pG} (with parameters given in \Tab{fitcoefs}) also includes the longer cycle periods of HD~20630 (blue $D$ symbol) and HD~100180 (blue $H$ symbol) -- in agreement with BV.
+The blue $g$ and $j$ symbols fall along the Ab branch identified by BV.
+However, the significance of this branch remains uncertain, as will be discussed in \Sec{StarsWithTwoCyclePeriods}.
+Our fit to this branch shown in \Fig{pG} (with parameters given in \Tab{fitcoefs} under F,G stars) also includes the longer cycle periods of HD~20630 (blue $D$ symbol) and HD~100180 (blue $H$ symbol) -- in agreement with BV.
+Interestingly, HD~128620 (blue $k$ symbol) also fits well on this line.
 The corresponding Aa branch of BV includes the long cycle periods of HD~114710 (blue $J$ symbol) and HD~78366 (blue $G$ symbol), as well as those of HD~190406 (blue $N$ symbol), HD~30495 (blue $E$ symbol), HD~152391 (blue $M$ symbol), and HD~1835 (blue $B$ symbol).
-In the following, however, we combine the data points of the Aa and Ab branches with those of the long cycle periods of K~dwarfs, which lie in between the Aa and Ab branches; see the coefficients under in \Tab{fitcoefs} for F,G,K~dwarfs, which was shown as the lower solid lines of \Figs{pK}{pG}.
+Next, we combine the data points of the Aa and Ab branches with those of the long cycle periods of K~dwarfs, which lie in between the Aa and Ab branches; see the coefficients in \Tab{fitcoefs} under F,G,K~dwarfs, This was shown as the lower solid lines of \Figs{pK}{pG}.
 The combined BST diagram is shown in \Fig{pKG} and will be discussed in detail in \Sec{Discussion}.